top of page

 I like to also develop the musicianship of the pupil and their music theory.
 I use games or other creative methods to explain concepts to further reinforce what I have been teaching.
 I particularly enjoy helping a pupil gain confidence and watching them grow as a musician and pianist.

 Piano technique is also important as we do need our body to play the piano.
 Improving technique helps the pupil play better but also interacts with their musicality and will therefore lift their piano playing to higher levels.
+This will also be important to play more advanced pieces which require greater agility and dexterity.

 As a musician we will have to perform at some point whether that be on stage or in an exam.
 I like to equip my pupils with performance skills so that they feel ready to perform and are able to manage performance anxiety.